-Coronavirus fear touches off a global run on face masks
+Viral fear sparks global run on face masks

 “It’s the fear of the unknown,’’ Huber said.
 “Once we understand something, we tend not to be so fearful.”

-AP Medical Writer Linda A. Johnson and AP Business Writer Elaine Kurtenbach contributed to this story.
+AP Medical Writer Linda A. Johnson, AP Business Writer Elaine Kurtenbach and AP researcher Yu Bing contributed to this story.